Keyboard shortcuts

 Behavior options

-Overlay / cursor:
+Overlay / cursor

-• Initial overlay monitor: The monitor that the overlay will appear on when shown.
+• Initial overlay monitor: The monitor that the overlay will appear on when shown. (with_mouse and with_keyboard_focus values not available on Wayland Linux).

 • subgrid: When a leaf cell is selected, a subgrid is shown and Subgrid keys are used to execute an action.